 Rosamond is survived by her loving sons, Carroll William "Bill" Hayes, Jr. and daughter-in-law Christine Conway-Hayes of Kingston, MA., Mark Charles Hayes and daughter-in-law Gail Yorty Hayes of Falls Church, VA., and John Thomas "Tim" Hayes and daughter-in-law Julie Hayes of Fairfax, Virginia.
 She is also survived by her grandchildren Andrew Conway and his wife Lydia of Charlestown, MA, Daniel Hayes of Atlanta, GA, Andrew Hayes of Cincinnati, OH, Taylor Hayes of Raleigh, NC, Katie Hayes of Arlington, VA and Jenna Hayes of Fairfax, VA.
 Additionally, Rosamond is survived by brother-in-law Wayne M. Weisner, M.D., and sisters-in-law Mary Hayes Johansen and Elizabeth A. Hayes and numerous nephews, nieces and grand nephews and nieces.
 Rosamond’s beloved sister Julie Meehan Timberlake preceded her in death.
 Should friends desire, memorial contributions may be made to the American Parkinson Disease Association.

-To send flowers to Rosamond's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rosamond Patricia Hayes, please visit our floral store.